310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 It’s aaalmost like she thinks it’s bad for her to depend on others.

-It’s completely ingrained in her head that she *has* to stay in shape because she’s the big sister.
+It’s completely ingrained in her head that she *has* to stay in shape ‘cause she’s the big sister.
 {% endbubble %}

 {% bubble Rei %}